arakawamoriyuki/baseapi/README.md

 ## Usage

-Introduction create a BaseApiController & JBuilder of view:
+Introduction create a BaseApiController & default JBuilder of view:

 BaseApiController are now loaded with automatic(0.1.16~)